Bert Hansen, Ph.D.

 While acknowledging this early personal involvement with art, his biographers and other scholars have generally overlooked or ignored his active engagement with the fine arts as well as the numerous close friendships with painters and sculptors that continued to the end of his life.
 Even those scholars who reported that Pasteur taught at the School of Fine Arts in Paris for four years saw nothing significant in this.
 And, admittedly, he did not lecture on art, but on the chemistry of pigments, varnishes, and so forth, as well as on the physics of ventilation for architecture students.

 Although I had been doing research and writing about Louis Pasteur’s science and his public reputation since the 1980s and had presented a paper at the 1988 centennial celebration at the Pasteur Institute in Paris, it was only in 2010 that I began to see how deeply Pasteur was connected to the contemporary art world in Paris.
-(My paper for the centennial was published in French in the book, Lé Institut Pasteur: contributions à son histoire ed.
+(My paper for the centennial was published in French in the book, L’INSTITUT PASTEUR: CONTRIBUTIONS À SON HISTOIRE ed.
 Michel Morange, Paris: La Découverte, 1991.)

 That reading opened my eyes to an exciting new story.
 During his years in Paris, Louis Pasteur cultivated many close friendships with artists, and he was deeply engaged with contemporary painting and sculpture and all aspects of the art world.
-Further research has revealed more than thirty artist friends, and I have published articles (cited below) about six of them: Albert Edelfelt, Max Claudet, Paul Dubois, Jean-Jacques Henner, Auguste Pointelin, and Jean-Joseph Perrault.
+Further research has revealed more than thirty artist friends, and I have published several articles (cited below), which discuss all of them.

 These were the men with whom Pasteur attended the big Salon art exhibitions each spring.
 They were the artists whose exhibitions he followed in the press, and whose work he recommended for publicity and honors.
 They were the guests at informal dinners with his wife at home.
 They brought their families to stay with him and his family at the Pasteur vacation house in Arbois.